hbc/NGS_Data_Analysis_Course/sessionII/lessons/07_introR-functions-and-arguments.md

 ### I know the name of the function I want to use, but I'm not sure how to use it

-Suppose we didn't know how to use the `round` function and wanted more digits; the best way of finding out this information is to use the `?` followed by the name of the function.
+Suppose we didn't know how to use the `round` function and wanted more significant digits; the best way of finding out this information is to use the `?` followed by the name of the function.
 Doing this will open up the help manual in the bottom right panel of RStudio that will provide a description of the function, usage, arguments, details, and examples:

 	?round